prokerala/astrology-sdk/README.md

 // }

-// exit;

 /**
-* To get Kundali Matching/Gun Milan/Ashta Koot details
+* Kundali Matching/Gun Milan/Ashta Koot details
 * (It is the north indian match making method)
 *
 * ayanamsa is always 1